cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ```

 !!!
 Important
-    Cloud Native PostgreSQL has been designed to be storage class agnostic.
+    CloudNativePG has been designed to be storage class agnostic.
     As usual, our recommendation is to properly benchmark the storage class
     in a controlled environment, before hitting production.